 - From the drop-down for each filter vocabulary field, select the corresponding column letter on the .csv file

-- Note: for any unused fields, leave the drop-down selected as -None
+- Important!
+For any unused fields, leave the drop-down selected as -None

 -